DLWAwesome/Strategist/README.md

 # Strategist
-website for my hope to make company made with HTML
+website for the company I hope to make, made with HTML and CSS